 The olive tree has always been sacred in Mediterranean communities; a symbol of strength, peace, wisdom, and fertility.
-It is said that only olive oil from Croatia– Terra Magica to the Romans – graced the tables of the Caesars.
+It is said that only olive oil from the Dalmatian coast of Croatia– Terra Magica to the Romans – graced the tables of the Caesars.
 It was also exported across the Roman Empire.
 And according to an ancient custom, maidens had to plant several olive trees before their wedding night for fertility.
 Grown in modest soil, the fruit of the olive tree has been prized as a true treasure.
 At certain times in history, olives were used as a currency for bartering, earning them a place in both Greek and Egyptian mythology.

 After the Romans left, olive cultivation in Croatia wavered and ordinary sunflower oil from Slavonia from the 1950s onwards flooded the market.
 Only a few family olive groves remained.
 World-class production began resurging since the 90s, as Croatia began reviving its national industries and in turn, young producers jumped on the great opportunity to not only create a profitable business but to continue the formidable work and honor the heritage of their forefathers.